AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-rule.md

    The **1.
 Match** list of choices displays different ways to identify this string of characters.
 Some of the choices would work with the example stream, but they would fail to identify the site information in all stream names.
 For example, *the string literal "PHI"* or *the next 3 characters* would not identify *SL* as the site.

    As you create tokens, keep in mind that the **Match** option selected must identify the correct information for all the streams the rule needs to identify.
 The rule must also exclude any streams that you do not want identified with this rule, for example, streams that belong to a pump asset.
-In this example, *everything preceding the delimiter"-"* will extract the site information for all streams.
+In this example, *letters preceding the delimiter"-"* will extract the site information for all streams.

    The token is assigned the name `site`.